Diary of Sydney James Campbell, 3 March 1915 - 11 May 1915 - Part 1

 The town, the harbour, the climate - all

-seas well nigh ideal.
+seems well nigh ideal.
 Last night

-wrote letters & talked.
-Borthwick a most
+wrote letters & talked - Borthwick a most

 interesting & entertaining man - young - probably